-The remainder of the visits (D14, D28, D132 and D236 post boost vaccine) will only require you to have a brief health check, and blood test (and a further saliva/nasal fluid sample will be taken at the D14 post boost vaccine visit, if this was taken previously).
-They will be scheduled at about 2, 4, 19 and 34 weeks after your boost vaccine visit.
+The remainder of the visits (D14, D28, D132 and D236 post boost vaccine) will only require your child to have a brief health check, and blood test (and a further saliva/nasal fluid sample will be taken at the D14 post boost visit, if this was taken previously).
+These will be scheduled at about 2, 4, 19 and 34 weeks after your boost vaccine visit.
 These visits will last about half an hour.

-11. What should I avoid during the study?
+12. What should my child avoid during the study?

-You should not take part in other studies that involve the administration of drugs or vaccines, or studies testing other interventions for COVID-19.
-If you need to receive any vaccinations while enrolled in this study you should inform the research team beforehand, so we can discuss with you the most appropriate time to receive them.
+Your child should not take part in other studies that involve the administration of drugs or vaccines, or studies testing other interventions for COVID-19.
+If your child needs to receive any vaccinations while enrolled in this study, you should inform the research team beforehand, so we can discuss with you the most appropriate time to receive them.